Women’s Health Issues Caused by Stress

 These can be caused by stress brought about by traumatic experiences like divorce or severe disease affecting a family member.

-Memory, concentration and learning problems
+Memory, concentration, and learning problems

 Research indicates that chronic stress damages short-term memory, especially verbal memory.

-Working individuals have indicated loss of concentration at their jobs, a negative impact for both women and men.
+Working individuals have indicated a loss of concentration at their jobs, a negative impact for both women and men.

 Research experts point out that stress affects the hippocampus, which is the brain’s memory center, thus affecting memory, concentration, and learning.

 Avoiding stress is just one of the simple lifestyle ways women need to improve memory.

 This is another condition affecting many women that may not necessarily be caused by stress, but researchers acknowledge that stress plays a part in the hair loss process.